 “LIVE OR DIE”!!
-Indian Cinema and Survival thrilers – Trapped and Helen
+Indian Cinema and Survival thriller

 But sometimes, just two hours of our day can make us realize how invaluable we are and embrace and celebrate every moment of our life with gratitude and love.
 Survival thrillers are not just a genre of films, they are adventures that make us skip a beat.

-My earliest introduction to such a theme traces back to childhood when I read “Robinson Crusoe” by Daniel Defo.
-A rich young man stuck in an uninhabited island for almost 27 years and survives the worst has undisputable reasons to still remain a classic.
+My earliest introduction to such a theme traces back to my childhood when I read “Robinson Crusoe” by Daniel Defo.
+The story of a rich young man stuck in an uninhabited island for almost 27 years and survives the worst, Robinson Crusoe has undisputable reasons to still remain a classic.
 Cast Away(2000) starring the veteran Tom Hanks is a modern take on this 300-year-old bestseller.

-Trapped(2016), by Vikramaditya Motwane, must be first of its kind.
-Shaurya, played by the very versatile Rajkumar Rao, gets locked in his newly rented apartment in a Mumbai.
+Trapped(2016), by Vikramaditya Motwane, must be the first of this kind, the first survival thriller drama in Indian cinema.
+Shaurya, played by the very versatile Rajkumar Rao, gets locked in his newly rented apartment in Mumbai.
 A dead phone battery, no electricity, no neighbors, no food, and no water worsen his condition so badly that we expect him to lose any hope of coming out alive.
-But Shaurya does extremes to survive that one can’t imagine.
-The success of the film is when we are able to feel the helplessness of Shaurya when he is trapped for almost a week and the joy and exhaustion that he experiences after his escape.
+But Shaurya goes to unbelievable lengths to survive that one can’t even imagine.
+The success of the film is when we are able to feel the helplessness of Shaurya as he remains trapped in his apartment for almost a week and the joy and exhaustion that he experiences after his escape.